Erskine (WA)

 The educational profile of Erskine exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 12.6%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 40.2% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (29.1%).
+The area's university qualification rate is 12.6%, significantly lower than the Australian average of 30.4%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most common at 9.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 40.2% of residents aged 15+ holding such qualifications, including advanced diplomas (11.1%) and certificates (29.1%).

-School and university attendance accounts for 18.9% of the community, comprising 6.8% in primary education, 5.7% in secondary education, and 2.3% pursuing tertiary education.
+In terms of school and university attendance, 18.9% of the community is involved, comprising 6.8% in primary education, 5.7% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education